Pratfall effect: Severity of pratfall

-An able individual that commits a minor pratfall (2) will have an insignificant decrease in average liking and small decrease in average respect, while the able individual that commits a major pratfall (3) will receive a significant increase in liking and insignificant decrease in respect.
-A less able individual that commits any pratfall (2,3) will have a decrease in liking, which increases with the severity of the blunder.
+An able individual who commits a minor pratfall (2) will have an insignificant decrease in average liking and a small decrease in average respect, while the able individual who commits a major pratfall (3) will receive a significant increase in liking and an insignificant decrease in respect.
+A less able individual who commits any pratfall (2,3) will have a decrease in liking, which increases with the severity of the blunder.
 Respect only decreases in the less competent individual after a minor mistake is committed.

 Self-esteem

 Research conducted on self-image suggests that self-esteem influences whether positive aspects of the pratfall effect and self-comparisons will occur.
 An individual with high self-esteem will prefer the non-pratfalling highly able individual to the pratfalling individual of equal ability.
 This is well explained by social comparison theory which investigates the tendency to compare oneself to others with similar capabilities.
 When an individual of similar competency to a rater commits a pratfall, the relatability between the observer and blunderer can cause mental discomfort which then results in lower likability ratings.
 Since observers seek to build accurate self-evaluations, the commonality shared between the blunderer and the observer could threaten the observer's self-concept, especially in self-evaluations of abilities.
 A rater with a high level of self-esteem would therefore feel threatened by a blundering competent individual, therefore preferring the non-blundering able individual since that individual poses no threat to the observer's self-esteem.
 For the same reason, an average blunderer would pose more of a threat to an average individual, resulting in similar losses in likability.
 Individuals with low self-esteem tend to prefer highly able individuals.
 Although no research has been conducted on this topic, one such explanation suggests that a person with low self-esteem would expect to be "outshone", and desires to find relatability between themselves and the perceived competent individuals.